coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 *Metaphysical weapon* gives a weapon a +1 enhancement bonus on attack rolls and damage rolls.
-(An enhancement bonus does not stack with a masterwork weapon's +1 bonus on attack rolls.)
+(An enhancement bonus does not stack with a masterwork weapon’s +1 bonus on attack rolls.)

 Alternatively, you can affect up to fifty arrows, bolts, or bullets.
 The projectiles must be of the same type, and they have to be together (such